Moses: Pilgrims

 References to Moses were used by the Puritans, who relied on the story of Moses to give meaning and hope to the lives of Pilgrims seeking religious and personal freedom in North America.
-John Carver was the first governor of Plymouth colony and first signer of the Mayflower Compact, which he wrote in 1620 during the ship Mayflowers three-month voyage.
+John Carver was the first governor of Plymouth Colony and first signer of the Mayflower Compact, which he wrote in 1620 during the ship Mayflowers three-month voyage.
 He inspired the Pilgrims with a "sense of earthly grandeur and divine purpose", notes historian Jon Meacham, and was called the "Moses of the Pilgrims".
 Early American writer James Russell Lowell noted the similarity of the founding of America by the Pilgrims to that of ancient Israel by Moses:

 Following Carver's death the following year, William Bradford was made governor.
 He feared that the remaining Pilgrims would not survive the hardships of the new land, with half their people having already died within months of arriving.
 Bradford evoked the symbol of Moses to the weakened and desperate Pilgrims to help calm them and give them hope: "Violence will break all.
 Where is the meek and humble spirit of Moses?"
 William G. Dever explains the attitude of the Pilgrims: "We considered ourselves the 'New Israel', particularly we in America.
-And for that reason we knew who we were, what we believed in and valued, and what our 'manifest destiny' was."
+And for that reason, we knew who we were, what we believed in and valued, and what our 'manifest destiny' was."

 Founding Fathers of the United States

 On July 4, 1776, immediately after the Declaration of Independence was officially passed, the Continental Congress asked John Adams, Thomas Jefferson, and Benjamin Franklin to design a seal that would clearly represent a symbol for the new United States.
 They chose the symbol of Moses leading the Israelites to freedom.

 After the death of George Washington in 1799, two thirds of his eulogies referred to him as "America's Moses", with one orator saying that "Washington has been the same to us as Moses was to the Children of Israel."

 Benjamin Franklin, in 1788, saw the difficulties that some of the newly independent American states were having in forming a government, and proposed that until a new code of laws could be agreed to, they should be governed by "the laws of Moses", as contained in the Old Testament.
 He justified his proposal by explaining that the laws had worked in biblical times: "The Supreme Being ... having rescued them from bondage by many miracles, performed by his servant Moses, he personally delivered to that chosen servant, in the presence of the whole nation, a constitution and code of laws for their observance."

-John Adams, 2nd President of the United States, stated why he relied on the laws of Moses over Greek philosophy for establishing the United States Constitution: "As much as I love, esteem, and admire the Greeks, I believe the Hebrews have done more to enlighten and civilize the world.
+John Adams, the second president of the United States, stated why he relied on the laws of Moses over Greek philosophy for establishing the United States Constitution: "As much as I love, esteem, and admire the Greeks, I believe the Hebrews have done more to enlighten and civilize the world.
 Moses did more than all their legislators and philosophers."
 Swedish historian Hugo Valentin credited Moses as the "first to proclaim the rights of man".